godotengine/godot-docs/classes/class_charfxtransform.rst

 - |void| **set_glyph_count**\ (\ value\: :ref:`int<class_int>`\ )
 - :ref:`int<class_int>` **get_glyph_count**\ (\ )

 Number of glyphs in the grapheme cluster.
 This value is set in the first glyph of a cluster.

+\ **Note:** Read-only.
 Setting this property won't affect drawing.

 .. rst-class:: classref-item-separator